Tips for Pet Allergy Sufferers

 - RINSE AND REPEAT

-If you have a pet, giving him or her regular baths can help reduce the .
+If you have cat or dog allergies, having someone else give them regular baths can help reduce the (s).

 - WASH YOUR HANDS